 \subsection{Synthetic Data Experiment}

-In the synthetic experiment, we learn a generative model of data produced from a fixed LSTM oracle \citet{yu2017seqgan} with a hidden dimension of 32 with parameters drawn from a standard normal distribution.
+In the synthetic experiment, we learn a generative model of data produced from a fixed LSTM oracle \cite{yu2017seqgan} with a hidden dimension of 32 with parameters drawn from a standard normal distribution.
 This allows us to compute a perfect quality metric, the likelihood under the Oracle NLL$_{oracle}$.
-In Table \ref{tbl:synthetic_nllo} we see that artificially reducing the temperature at inference achieves state-of-the-art as evaluated by the NLL$_{oracle}$.
-As we and others have argued evaluating quality alone is misleading.
+In Table \ref{tbl:synthetic_nllo}, we see that artificially reducing the temperature at inference achieves state-of-the-art as evaluated by the NLL$_{oracle}$.
+As we and others have argued, evaluating quality alone is misleading.
 The MLE-trained model with extremely low temperature will repeatedly output only a single sequence.
 It is therefore essential to evaluate the resulting sample diversity which we evaluate using the log-likelihood that a generator assigns to held-out data ($NLL_{test}$).
 We report the result of a temperature sweep in Figure \ref{fig:global_syn}.

 Our RL-GAN benchmark is superior to the official SeqGAN and LeakGAN implementations.
-Nonetheless, MLE outperforms GANs everywhere in the quality-diversity space. \citet{semeniuta2018accurate} suggest that the best-performing GANs tend to stay close to the solution given by maximum-likelihood training.
+Nonetheless, MLE outperforms GANs everywhere in the quality-diversity space. \cite{semeniuta2018accurate} suggest that the best-performing GANs tend to stay close to the solution given by maximum-likelihood training.
 We find support for this conclusion, as the best performing RL-GAN models have the smallest learning rate and a considerable amount of pretraining.

-CoT achieves a similar performance to MLE, but with dramatically increased algorithmic complexity.
-This is unsurprising as their objectives are somewhat similar (see Section~\ref{sec:related}).
-Future work will investigate if the added algorithmic and computational complexity of CoT adds value e.g using on other datasets.
+CoT achieves similar performance to MLE, but with dramatically increased algorithmic complexity.
+This is unsurprising as their objectives are somewhat similar (see Section~\ref{sec:related}). \cite{alihosseini2019jointly} replicated this experiment on synthetic data and arrived at the same conclusions.